ThomasvTol/MSc-Thesis/Background_files/Backgroud_calculations.md

-Calucation of specific parameters and constant can be found in the uncleaned xls files
+Calucation of specific model input parameters and constant can be found in the uncleaned xls files for those who are interested.